songweizhi/songweizhi.github.io/index.md

 ### About me

-My name is Weizhi SONG (pronounced as “whizz~”), I hold a Master degree on Marine Microbiology and a PhD degree on Microbiology and Immunology (University of New South Wales (**UNSW**), Australia).
+My name is Weizhi SONG (pronounced as “whizz~”), I hold a Master degree on Marine Microbiology and a PhD degree on Microbiology and Immunology (University of New South Wales, Australia) (**UNSW**, QS Ranking 2026: 20th).
 After my graduation, I continued my research as a **Postdoctoral Fellow** at **UNSW** (2019-2023) and received a Seed Grant for Early Career Researchers from the university.
-Later in 2023, I joined The Hong Kong University of Science and Technology (**HKUST**) as a **Research Assistant Professor** to continue my research on Bioinformatics, Phylogenomics and Animal-Microbe Symbiosis.
+Later in 2023, I joined The Hong Kong University of Science and Technology (**HKUST**, QS Ranking 2026: 44th) as a **Research Assistant Professor** to continue my research on Bioinformatics, Phylogenomics and Animal-Microbe Symbiosis.

 ### Links